mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 REFEREE'S INFORMATION
 Roll 1D or choose from one of the options

-1–2 Frog and Sheen have been caught up in a sweep of anti- government agitators after posting comments about the lack of Freni representation in local government.
+1–2 Frog and Sheen have been caught up in a sweep of anti-government agitators after posting comments about the lack of Freni representation in local government.
 They are being held at the local jail while the authorities decide whether to charge them with misdemeanour Undemocratic Tendencies or with Slander Against the